WoobeenJeong/GNN-Vertual_Screening_HER2/README.md

 ## Bayes-GNE: A Bayesian-Approximated GNN Ensemble for HER2 Ligand discovery
 ### Large-scale Virtual Screening using GNN

 This repository is part of the LAIDD mentoring project.
 For internal and educational use only.
 Do not redistribute without permission.
+© 2025 LAIDD Project.
+All rights reserved.

 ---

-The dataset is available at:
+The dataset is available at :

 ### [ Development set (100,160 compounds) ]